 - Be prepared for manipulative requests and behaviors (“You came asking for my help and I have offered you several ideas, but they do not seem okay with you.
 What ideas do you have?”).

-- Consult with the Dean of Students for help with identifying strategies for dealing with disruptive classroom behaviors at 315-386-7120.
+- Consult with the VP for Student Affairs/Dean of Students for help with identifying strategies for dealing with disruptive classroom behaviors at 315-386-7120.